Anna Prisjažņuka

-Anna Prysazhnuka (born 21 May 1990) is a Latvian amateur snooker and pool player.
+Anna Prisjažņuka (born 21 May 1990) is a Latvian amateur snooker and pool player.
 She won the EBSA European Snooker Championship in 2023 and 2025 and was runner-up in 2017 and 2023.

 Career

-She was runner-up at the 2017 Women's EBSA European Snooker Championship, winning the first frame of the final against Wendy Jans before losing the match 1–5.
+Prisjažņuka was runner-up at the 2017 Women's EBSA European Snooker Championship, winning the first frame of the final against Wendy Jans before losing the match 1–5.
 In 2023 she defeated Jans in the of the final to win the 2023 Women's EBSA European Snooker Championship.

-At the 2019 European Snooker Championship, Anastasia Nechaeva beat Prysazhnuka 4–2 in the semi-final.
+At the 2019 European Snooker Championship, Anastasia Nechaeva beat Prisjažņuka 4–2 in the semi-final.

-Prysazhnuka and Tatjana Vasiljeva were runners-up in the 2016 Ladies European Team Snooker Championship, losing 1–4 to the Russia 1 team of Anastasia Nechaeva and Daria Sirotina in the final.
+Prisjažņuka and Tatjana Vasiljeva were runners-up in the 2016 Ladies European Team Snooker Championship, losing 1–4 to the Russia 1 team of Anastasia Nechaeva and Daria Sirotina in the final.

 She regained the European title in 2025 with a defeat of Kenna.